MateusAquino/geostreamr/README.md

 This repository is currently available for contributions.
 If you'd like to help, here are more things to know:

-1. Clone this repository and load unpacked extension at `chrome://extensions`.
+1. Clone this repository and load the Chrome build from `extension/chrome` via `chrome://extensions`, or load the Firefox build from `extension/firefox` via `about:debugging#/runtime/this-firefox`.
 2. To test for remote control, open a http server at the root directory, you can then change the variables temporarily (such as `QR_BASE_URL`).
 3. GeoGuessr stops rendering the avatar when the user is starting a match (waiting for opponent), therefore we have to freeze the avatar before starting.
 4. Communication between GeoGuessr and the extension popup is made through the [runtime messages](https://developer.chrome.com/docs/extensions/reference/api/runtime).